 Annual appraisals kill creativity

 There are few people who await their annual appraisal with a sense of glee.
-The reduction of a year’s worth of work into a conversation around objectives which no longer seem relevant, and a evaluation criteria that seem even further removed from our day-to-day operations, fills most of us with dread.
+The reduction of a year’s worth of work into a conversation around objectives that no longer seem relevant, and evaluation criteria that seem even further removed from our day-to-day operations, fills most of us with dread.
 It also alters our brain state.

 Research from David Rock, author of Your Brain at Work, found that “people’s fields of view actually constrict, they can take in a narrower stream of data, and there’s a restriction in creativity.”

 A recent call with a HR manager who was interested in the StaffCircle performance management software shone a light on the burden many HR managers face with annual appraisals.
 They told us what their current appraisal process looks like:

 “I spend a fortnight trying to coordinate diaries for our managers and supervisors for them to conduct the appraisals.
 After they’re all complete, which usually takes a month, I spend a couple of months chasing up the paperwork which comes back in different formats; sometimes on email, sometimes Word docs, sometimes a stack of papers left on my desk.
 This takes another month to collate and then another month to get paperwork sent back to the teams and a summary report provided to the board.
 The whole process takes four to five months from start to finish.
 It’s a bit of a nightmare, to be honest with you.“HR Manager at a UK SME

 This sounds like a particularly inefficient example but it illustrates the problems HR managers and team leaders face with annual paper-based performance management processes.
 They are administratively burdensome and the value that can be derived from them often doesn’t become apparent for weeks after the fact.

 Appraisals consume huge amounts of time